Acceptance Devices | Tap to Pay on Android Acceptance Devices App

 to start the transaction.

-This section describes how to process a stand-alone credit when the app is in
+Use the information in this section to process a stand-alone credit when the app is in

 Standalone mode.
 This type of transaction is used to process a credit without